jbeeko/fs-stored-procs/README.md

     }
 ```

 But of course the F# code will not compile without `getContext` and other referenced types.
 The simplest thing I could think of was to write some F# scaffolding to implement `getContext` and other elements of the DocumentDB SDK referenced.
 I imagine referening that SDK would also work.
-So after adding this
+So after adding

 ```
 type HTTPBody = {